10 Holy Bibles I Found Littered On The Ground

-Any time that I find a book littered on the ground I will curiously look to see what book it is, and over the years of doing this I have still yet to find any other book more than once.
-(And not only is the Bible the most common book that I find, but even a lot of the small booklets, leaflets, and pamphlets that I find littered on the ground are "Biblical" ones with titles like "Not All Roads Lead To Heaven", "A Guide To The Afterlife", and "Why He Died For Us".)
+Any time that I find a book littered on the ground, I will curiously look to see what book it is, and over the years of doing this I have still yet to find any other book more than once.
+(And not only is the Bible the most common book that I find, but even a lot of the small booklets, leaflets, and pamphlets that I find littered on the ground are "Biblical" ones with titles like "Not All Roads Lead to Heaven", "A Guide to the Afterlife", and "Jesus Wants to Be Your Friend".)

 So why are there are so many Bibles and Bible themed pieces of literature littering the streets?
 Probably because people who are deeply religious will give them to people who aren't so religious in the hopes of converting them, and since not everyone wants these, combined with the fact that not everyone disposes of things that they don't want properly, a lot of Bibles and Bible handbooks ultimately end up as litter on the ground.

 But the reason that I want to share this observation is because I want to encourage everyone (religious or not) to start viewing the act of throwing ANY litter on the ground as "blasphemy".

 The dictionary definition of the word "blasphemy" is "The act of expressing disrespect or irreverence towards God or to something considered sacred."